jaredkrinke/log/content/posts/static-site-generators/extending-luasmith.md

 Abort.
 ```

 **That's nearly 1.6 GB of disk space for a Tree-sitter CLI**.
 I'm speechless.
 I guess it's written in JavaScript for Node.js, so that explains ~100 MB of it.
 But why does it need LLVM?
 Emscripten??
-Numpy???
+NumPy???

 I suspect this is mostly related to Node.js native modules (and perhaps how they're packaged on Debian, specifically), but... **I just can't deal with this level of bloat**.